 This stuff is powerful.
 All that’s required is 1 tsp / day to give immunity a boost, and add a natural anti-fungal, and anti-bacterial to your diet.
-I suggest taking a break from doing anything every, single day – switch up this cider, with thyme or holy basil tea!
+I suggest taking a break from doing anything every, single day.

 Makes 2 litres.